-Optimal transport problems where the transport plan must satisfy additional martingale constraints have recently been investigated, e.g. in [36, 4, 7, 22, 20, 11].
-Besides having a natural interpretation in finance, such martingale transport problems are also of independent mathematical interest, for example - similarly to classical optimal transport - they have consequences for the investigation of martingale inequalities (see e.g. [9, 28, 47]).
-As observed in [5] one can gain insight into the martingale transport problem between two probabilities $\mu_1$ and $\mu_2$ by relating it to a Skorokhod embedding problem which may be considered as continuous time version of the martingale transport problem.
-Notably this idea can be used to recover the known solutions of the martingale optimal transport problem in a unified fashion ([39]).
+Tan, Touzi in [?,?,?,?,?,?,?,?,?,?,?].
+Besides having a natural interpretation in finance, such martingale transport problems are also of independent mathematical interest, for example - similarly to classical optimal transport - they have consequences for the investigation of martingale inequalities (see e.g. [?,?,?]).
+As observed in [?] one can gain insight into the martingale transport problem between two probabilities μ_1 and μ_2 by relating it to a Skorokhod embedding problem which may be considered as a continuous time version of the martingale transport problem.
+Notably this idea can be used to recover the known solutions of the martingale optimal transport problem in a unified fashion ([?]).
 It thus seems natural that an improved understanding of an n-marginal martingale transport problem can be obtained based on the multi-marginal Skorokhod embedding problem.
-Indeed this is exemplified in Theorem 2.16 below, where we use a multi-marginal embedding to establish an n-period version of the martingale monotone transport plan, and recover similar results to recent work of Nutz, Stebegg, and Tan [46].
+Indeed this is exemplified in Theorem ?? below, where we use a multi-marginal embedding to establish an n-period version of the martingale monotone transport plan, and recover similar results to recent work of Nutz, Stebegg, and Tan [?].

-Construction of peacocks
+- Construction of peacocks

-Dating back to the work of Madan-Yor [44], and studied systematically in the book of Hirsch, Profeta, Roynette and Yor [31], given a family of probability measures $(\mu_t){t \in [0,T]}$ which are increasing in convex order, a peacock (from the acronym PCOC "Processus Croissant pour l'Ordre Convexe") is a martingale such that $M_t \sim \mu_t$ for all $t \in [0, T]$ .
+Dating back to the work of Madan-Yor [?], and studied in depth in the book of Hirsch, Profeta, Roynette and Yor [?], given a family of probability measures $(\mu_t){t \in [0,T]}$ which are increasing in convex order, a peacock (from the acronym PCOC "Processus Croissant pour l'Ordre Convexe") is a martingale such that $M_t \sim \mu_t$ for all $t \in [0,T]$.
 The existence of such a process is granted by Kellerer's celebrated theorem, and typically there is an abundance of such processes.
 Loosely speaking, the peacock problem is to give constructions of such martingales.
-Often such constructions are based on Skorokhod embedding or particular martingale transport plans, and often one is further interested in producing solutions with some additional optimality properties; see for example the recent works [29, 40, 41, 35].
+Often such constructions are based on Skorokhod embedding or particular martingale transport plans, and often one is further interested in producing solutions with some additional optimality properties; see for example the recent works [?,?,?,?].